 Hoppin John Ingredients

-1 lb package dry or frozen Black Eye Peas
+1 (1 pound) package dry or frozen black eyed peas

 Seasoning meat like ham, thick bacon or sausage – cooked